Teaser Figure

 Prophet (ours)

-Task 5: Close drawer
+Task 5: Close the drawer

 Real video